Dale Hodges: Early life

-Hodges was born in Saskatchewan in 1941.
+Hodges was born in Saskatchewan on May 19, 1941.
 His family moved to Alberta when he was five.
-He lived in Calgary since 1952 and in northwest Calgary since 1975.
+He lived in Calgary from 1952 and in northwest Calgary from 1975.

 Early career

 Hodges worked as a librarian with the Calgary Public Library from 1967 to 1983.

 Tenure as Alderman

 The area he served—Ward 1—includes the communities of Bowness, Canada Olympic Park, Crestmont, Greenwood Village/Green Briar, Montgomery, Rocky Ridge, Scenic Acres, Silver Springs, Tuscany, University of Calgary, University Heights, Valley Ridge, and Varsity.

 In 1983, when he was first elected, Ralph Klein was mayor.
 Over the next thirty years, Hodges "served alongside five mayors and 50 aldermen."
 During that period "Calgary hosted the 1988 Winter Olympics and expanded numerous urban parks including Nose Hill Park and Baker Park as well as recreation facilities.
 The 1988 Winter Olympics, Baker Park and the "long-awaited northwest LRT" built during Hodges' tenure, are considered to be among his career highlights.